pytorch/hub/pytorch_vision_vgg.md

 ### Model Description

-Here we have implementations for the models proposed in [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556), for each configurations and their with bachnorm version.
+Here we have implementations for the models proposed in [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556), for each configurations and their with batchnorm version.

 For example, configuration `A` presented in the paper is `vgg11`, configuration `B` is `vgg13`, configuration `D` is `vgg16` and configuration `E` is `vgg19`.
 Their batchnorm version are suffixed with `_bn`.

-Their 1-crop error rates on imagenet dataset with pretrained models are listed below.
+Their Top-1 error rates on ImageNet dataset with pretrained models are listed below.

 | Model structure | Top-1 error | Top-5 error |
 | --------------- | ----------- | ----------- |